arfaamr/GameJam2023-AssetCreation/README.md

 #### Details about the event:
 Date: July 17th - July 23rd\
-Time: Opens 12:00AM July 17th, submissions will be accepted until 11:59PM July 23rd\
+Time: Opens 12:00 AM July 17th, submissions will be accepted until 11:59 PM July 23rd\
 Software: Blender (or any other 3D software of your choice)